Question from Carrie: I have a WordPress blog that averages around 2200 visitors a day.

 Again, you didn’t mention the name of your current hosting company, but since it takes over a minute for a page to load I’m guessing that your host might have grossly oversold their shared servers.

-If you believe that to be the case as I do, I recommend that you first try moving your blog to another shared hosting plan with what will almost certainly be a better hosting company.
+If you believe that to be the case as I do, I recommend that you first try moving your blog to a better web hosting company.

 Now, lets discuss what typically causes page load times to dramatically increase over a relatively short period of time…

 If your blog chugged along with roughly the same page load speeds for an extended period of time and then page loads slowed to a crawl virtually overnight, that usually means your blog was hit by a sudden massive surge in traffic.

 The reasons for a sudden slowdown could be either good or bad, depending on what those reasons are.